 “Yeah and fill in on one of the guitars occasionally.”
 He said.
-He straighten up and smiled.
-“Hey tell you what I can probably get you in the back door to met Garth if you’re in Louisville tonight.”
+He straightens up and smiled.
+“Hey tell you what I can probably get you in the back door to meet Garth if you’re in Louisville tonight.”

-Her face litghe up and then fell.
+Her face lit up and then fell.
 “There’s no way I can make it to Louisville by tonight.
 It’s too far.”

-“One way or the other I have to be there and you might as well come along.”
+“One way or the other, I have to be there.
+You might as well come along.”
 He said his cell phone rang.
 He looked at the caller I D. Bill collector.
 This was wonderful.
 He hit the end button and held it up to his ear.
-He had intended to fake a call this was better.
+He had intended to fake a call.
+This was better.
 “Hello yeah bill.
 What no I’ll be there.
-Trucks broke down on route 5 bout a hundred mile away.
-Yeah if I can’t get it fixed in the next hour I’ll… Sure that would be great if you can send the chopper.
+Trucks broke down on Route 5 bout a hundred mile away.
+Yeah, if I can’t get it fixed in the next hour I’ll… Sure that would be great if you can send the chopper.
 Ok I’ll let you know.”
 He put the phone back on his belt.

 “Here let me take a look.
-Dad use to work no motors.
+Dad used to work no motors.
 He got so good the neighbors had him fix theirs.”

 Stepping to the front of the pickup, she put her head under the hood.
 He backed up so she wouldn’t feel threatened.
 He held the sap behind his back.

 “Sometime the battery cable can become loo…” He hit her in the back of the head.
 Not hard.
 Just enough to knock her out.
 As she fell, he caught her.
 She was lighter than she looked.
 Throwing her in the bed, he covered her with the blue tarp.
 Slamming the hood, he started the truck and pulled out onto the highway.
 A mile down the he passed his first car going in the oppose direction.